Enterprise-CMCS/cmcs-eregulations/README.md

 You will need to restart the local environment to see the changes.
 The Makefile will automatically move those files to the correct location where `STATIC_ROOT` is defined.
 This is the location where Django will look for static files.

 For admin site customizations, use the icon set at [Boxicons](https://boxicons.com).

+## Deleting old CloudFormation stacks
+Sometimes, the `remove-experimental.yml` Github Action fails to complete, leaving some resources left in AWS.
+Over time these resources can built up and become a nuisance.

+We have 2 scripts in our repo that can assist with cleaning up unused stacks and resources.
+Both are contained in the `./scripts` directory.
+Both scripts require the `boto3` library to be installed on your machine, and an AWS account must be configured either via CLI profile or environment variables.
+Be sure to run `export AWS_REGION=<your_region>` as well.

+### delete_stacks.py

+This script will retrieve a list of all experimental deployments and automatically delete them in parallel using a thread pool.
+The thread pool's size is proportional to the size of your terminal window to allow you to easily track the progress.

+**Example:**
+To delete all experimental deployments _except_ the stacks belonging to PR numbers 1234 and 6789, run `./scripts/delete_stacks.py --exclude-prs 1234 6789`.

+**Example:**
+To perform a dry run of the delete action, run `./scripts/delete_stacks.py --dry-run`.
+The dry run will also simulate a short delay between deleting resources.
+This makes the dry run more realistic, as well as pevents contention between the various threads in the thread pool.

+### delete_resources.py

+This script retrieves a list of all S3 Buckets, Security Groups, and Log Groups that belong to an experimental deployment but are not associated with any CloudFormation stack that exists currently.

+The script runs in three steps, one for each resource type, and prompts the user to delete the listed resources or not.
+If the user selects no, it will move on to the next resource type.

+This does not run in parallel to better display error messages and give the user a chance to respond to issues, however it is usually very fast compared to deleting stacks so this is not a concern.

+To use this script, just run `./scripts/delete_resources.py` with no arguments needed.